How to Implement RPA in Small Business: A Practical Guide (2024)

 - Follow Coding Best Practices: Use clear and descriptive names for variables and activities.

-- Implement Error Handling: Implement robust error handling to catch and handle exceptions.
+- Implement Error Handling: Implement error handling to catch and handle exceptions.

 - Log Everything: Log all activities performed by the bot for auditing and troubleshooting purposes.